Flag-Smasher: Grant Rogers

-After Grant Rogers' identity as Captain Krakoa is exposed, he adopts the Flag-Smasher mantle for himself when he greets his supporters outside of the courthouse.
+After Grant Rogers' identity as Captain Krakoa is exposed, he adopts the Flag-Smasher mantle for himself.

 Powers and abilities

-The Flag-Smasher is an athletic man who is a gifted hand-to-hand combatant with great proficiency in the martial art of shotokan karate-do.
-He is also a brilliant terrorist strategist, and has fluency in English, French, German, Russian, Italian, Japanese, and Esperanto.
+The Flag-Smasher is an athletic man who is a skilled hand-to-hand combatant with great proficiency in the martial art of shotokan karate-do.
+He is also a skilled terrorist strategist, and has fluency in English, French, German, Russian, Italian, Japanese, and Esperanto.

 ULTIMATUM personnel have supplied him with a number of weapons and other devices, including a flame-throwing pistol, a teargas gun, a spiked mace, a shield, jet-propelled skis used for flight, teleportation devices, submarines, and rocket-propelled hovercraft.

 Other versions

-An alternate universe variant of Karl Morgenthau from Earth-138 called Captain Anarchy appears in Edge of Spider-Geddon #1.
+An alternate universe version of Karl Morgenthau from Earth-138 called Captain Anarchy appears in Edge of Spider-Geddon #1.
 This version is an ally of Spider-Punk who sports an outfit similar to Captain America's, wields an unbreakable shield, and is empowered by a Super-Insurgent Serum.

+In Earth-8311, a reality containing anthropomorphic animal versions of Marvel Comics characters, a variant version of Karl Morgenthau named Pug-Smasher (Karl Snortenthau) exists and is an anthropomorphic Pug.
+The character debuted in Shatterstar #1, where he is permanently displaced on Earth-616 and becomes an ally and roommate of Shatterstar.
+Pug-Smasher later joins Domino's X-Force team to stop a renegade Cable.